dawnofthedebayan/VSSegCode/README.md

 ## 8. Citation

-If you use CASCADENET in your research or find it useful, please cite the following paper:
+If you use our model in your research or find it useful, please cite the following paper:

 ```
 [Insert Citation Here]